-Ashton Wold estate, Polebrook Airfield, east of Oundle, Northamptonshire, England
+Ashton Wold estate, Polebrook Airfield and 'The Roughs', Oundle, Northamptonshire, England

 RAF Polebrook, east-south-east of Oundle, at Polebrook, Northamptonshire, was built on part of the Rothschild estate at Ashton Wold for RAF Bomber Command during late 1940 and early 1941.
 Ashton Wold was the estate created by Charles Rothschild (1877-1923).